Max Kless

 Both are true.
 The problem is what’s missing: floors.

-Not speed bumps.
-Not scolding.
-Floors.
+Floors, not speed bumps or scolding.
 Places where you can stand, look around, and decide whether the next step is a choice or just momentum.

-Scroll is not the enemy.
+Scroll isn’t the enemy.
 Shapelessness is.
 Link to heading

 Let’s be precise about what we’re diagnosing.